RdR1024/prolog2gpt/README.md

 # Repository structure
 This repository has the following structure:

 - `docs`  contains literature and additional documentation.
 A special subdirectory called `wiki` contains the source files for the separate github wiki repository (`github.com:RdR1024/prolog2gpt.wiki.git`).
+Note: I haven't populated this yet.
 - `rel` contains the periodic releases of the library.
 Users should use this directory to download stable copies of library.
 - `src`	contains the source code.
    - `archive`  old material that we keep for reference